Deal alert! Northwest, our favorite company, is forming

 This address can be within the District of Columbia or it can be in another state.
 The address can also be outside of the United States, if applicable.

-Note: If you hired Northwest Registered Agent ($125 per year) as your Registered Agent, they’ll allow you to use their address here for privacy.
+Note: If you hired Northwest Registered Agent to be your Registered Agent, they’ll allow you to use their address here for privacy.
 This will keep your address off of public records.

 Review your LLC’s Registered Agent.
 Leave the information as-is or update it if your Registered Agent has changed.

-In the District of Columbia, you have multiple options for who can be your LLC’s Registered Agent.
+In the District of Columbia, you have multiple options for who can be your DC LLC Registered Agent: yourself, a friend or family member, or a Registered Agent Service.

 Purpose Type: From the drop down menu, select the industry your LLC is involved in (if it’s listed).
 If it’s not listed, select “Other”.

-For examples of specific LLC statements, please see our article: LLC statement of purpose.
+For examples of specific LLC statements, please see LLC statement of purpose.

 If you’re submitting the Biennial Report for your own LLC, then you can enter your last name, first name, and address.
-Then check off “Executing Officer” (denotes that you are signing the filing), and click “Add Governor”.
+Then check off “Executing Officer” (that tells the DLCP that you are signing the filing), and click “Add Governor”.

-If you already have LLC Governor information in your Biennial Report, you can either keep it, remove it, or add more LLC Governors (if applicable).
+If you already have LLC Beneficial Owner (aka LLC Governor) information in your Biennial Report, you can either keep it, remove it, or add more LLC Governors (if applicable).

 Review the information you entered in your LLC’s Biennial Report.
 Check for any errors or typos.

-If you need to make any changes, click the “Back” button at the bottom.
+If you need to make any changes, click the “Previous” button at the bottom.

-If everything looks good, click the “Next” button to proceed.
+If everything looks good, click the “Continue” button to proceed.

 Select “Credit Card” from the first drop down menu.
 Enter your name, billing address, and phone number.
-Then enter your credit card information below, click “Next”, and finalize your payment to the DCRA.
+Then enter your credit card information below, click “Next”, and finalize your payment of filing fees ($300) to the DLCP.

-Note: All information entered on this page is private.
-It will not become public record.
+Note: All information on this last page is private.
+Your name, address and phone number entered here don’t become public record.

 Congratulations!
-Your District of Columbia LLC Biennial Report has been submitted to the DCRA.
+Your District of Columbia LLC Biennial Report has been submitted to the DLCP.

-Now you just need to wait for your Biennial Report to be processed and the verification form to be uploaded to your DCRA CorpOnline account.
+Now you just need to wait for your Biennial Report to be processed and the verification form to be uploaded to your DLCP CorpOnline account.

 DC LLC Biennial Report Approval